Metro-North Railroad: Predecessors

 From the mid-19th century until 1969, the New Haven Line, including the New Canaan, Danbury, and Waterbury branches, was owned by the New York, New Haven and Hartford Railroad (NYNH&H).
 These branches were started in the 1830s with horse-drawn cars, later replaced by steam engines, on a route that connected Lower Manhattan to Harlem.
 Additional lines started in the mid-19th century included the New York and New Haven Railroad and the Hartford and New Haven Railroad, which provided routes to Hartford, Springfield, Massachusetts, and eventually Boston.
 The two roads merged in 1872 to become the NYNH&H, growing into the largest passenger and commuter carrier in New England.
 In the early 20th century, the NYNH&H came under the control of J.P.
 Morgan.
 Morgan's bankroll allowed the NYNH&H to modernize by upgrading steam power with both electric (along the New Haven Line) and diesel power (branches and lines to eastern and northern New England).
 The NYNH&H saw much profitability throughout the 1910s and 1920s until the Great Depression of the 1930s forced it into bankruptcy.

 Commuter services west of the Hudson River, today's Port Jervis and Pascack Valley lines, were initially part of the Erie Railroad.
-The Port Jervis Line, built in the 1850s and 1860s, was originally part of the Erie's mainline from Jersey City to Buffalo, New York.
+The Port Jervis Line, built in the 1850s and 1860s, was originally part of the Erie's mainline from Jersey City, New Jersey to Buffalo, New York.
 The Pascack Valley Line was built by the New Jersey and New York Railroad, which became a subsidiary of the Erie.
-Trains that service Port Jervis formerly continued to Binghamton and Buffalo, New York (today used only by freight trains), while Pascack Valley service continued to Haverstraw, New York.
+Trains that service Port Jervis formerly continued to Binghamton and Buffalo (today used only by freight trains), while Pascack Valley service continued to Haverstraw, New York.
 In 1956, the Erie Railroad began coordinated service with rival Delaware, Lackawanna, and Western Railroad, and in 1960 they formed the Erie Lackawanna.
 Trains were rerouted to the Lackawanna's Hoboken Terminal in 1956–1958.